 We are 185 Kilometers from Century City in Cape Town and just 30 minutes from the historic town and hot springs of Montagu.
 The surrounding area offers wine tasting, kloofing expeditions, horse riding, golfing, tractor rides as well as good old traditional South African cuisine and hospitality.

 Overlooking the main dam, there is a stone and timber lapa where guests can braai, enjoy the bird life, swim, fish for bass, row a boat or just laze in the water on a tractor tube in true farm style.
-Next to the Lapa there is also a swimming for those who do not want to swim in the dam.
+Next to the Lapa there is also a swimming pool for those who do not want to swim in the dam.
 We have a wagon converted jungle gym and a pig sty nearby, which is also a big hit with the children.

 We are Pet friendly, however only in certain cottages with enclosed gardens away from the main house and not in the campsite.
 If you would like to bring your dogs along please let us know before hand.
 If you do bring your dogs with you to the farm, please arrange with us in advance if you would like to bring your dogs near the main house.

 This area is home to FIVE friendly dogs that are part of the Langdam Family.

 Being close to the mountain, there are snakes.
 If you take your dog along for hikes, please just be aware of the possibility that they may encounter a snake.

 Unfortunately the nearest vet hospital is in Robertson (70km).